mousepawmedia/pawlib/docs/source/flex/flexstack.rst

 Resize Factor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+When we run out of space in the data structure, we need to reallocate memory.
-To minimize the number of CPU cycles used on reallocation, when we run out of space in the data structure, on the next insertion, we allocate more space than we immediately need.
+To reduce the CPU cycles used on reallocation, we allocate more space than we immediately need.
 This *resize factor* is controllable.

 By default, when the FlexStack resizes, it **doubles** its capacity (``n * 2``).
 This provides the best general performance.
 However, if you want to preserve